 How we organise

-We have a small organising group which meets regularly, at present using zoom conference calls.
+We have a small organising group which meets regularly, at present using both zoom conference calls as well as face to face meetings.
 We organise through a Whatsapp group and would always welcome new members.
 Please contact Lucette Davies by emailing firstname.lastname@example.org if you would like to get more involved.

 Our mainstream media fails to be a reliable platform through which we can communicate our messages to the population.
 Bournefree magazine online now publishes a column from the campaign every two weeks.